rewgs/grim/README.md

-# Reaify - Rewgs' Extension for the Reaper API.
+# Azrael - extension for the ReaScript API

-Reaify is a library that provides a more object-oriented approach for interacting with both the Reaper Lua API, as well as the Ultraschall API.
+Azrael is a library that provides a more object-oriented approach for interacting with both the Reaper ReaScript Lua API, as well as the Ultraschall API.

 Powers the [`rea`](https://github.com/rewgs/rea) script library.